Is your back pain during pregnancy robbing of enjoying those precious nine months?

 - Note, it is safe to lay down on your back in pregnancy for short periods of time as long as you do not experience dizziness, lightheadedness or nausea. (source)

-- If you are on the ground, bend your knees and you will likely notice the natural cure in your back prevents the lower back from touching the ground.
+- If you are on the ground, bend your knees and you will likely notice the natural curve in your back prevents the lower back from touching the ground.

 - Inhale and on an exhale, engage your core and pelvic floor to rock your hips up toward your head and press your lower back against the ground.